maikewu/forms/docs/sections/02-signature-section.md

 parentDoc: 62ec01bd8854e3076580c823
 ---

-The SignatureSection contains all sigatures to finish the form.
+The SignatureSection contains field to sign and to finish the form.
 # Configuration Overview

 | Property                                                                     | Description                      |